rki-mf1/covsonar/README.md

 - nucleotide level profile
 - amino acid level profile

 To count the matching genomes only, option `--count` can be used.
-By default, variations with ambiguities in the alternatie allele (such as N) are not shown which can be changed using the `--ambig` option.
+By default, variations with ambiguities in the alternate allele (such as N) are not shown which can be changed using the `--ambig` option.

 ```sh
 # activating conda environment if built and not active yet (see section 2)